Schlumpfenus/Schlumpfenus/ThisIsMe.md

 - 👋 Hi, I’m @Schlumpfenus from Ingolstadt, Bavaria, Germany
 - 👀 I’m interested in Data Engineering and Data Analytics
-- 🌱 I’m currently learning to be a Data Engineer/ Data Analyst
+- 🌱 My Data Analysis education is finished.
+I'm on improving and extending my skills right now
 - 💞️ I’m looking to collaborate on Data models and small gimmick programs
 - 📫 How to reach me       Email:     dominik.hellinger.1985@gmail.com;
                             xing:      Dominik Hellinger